-5.8 Management measures

-A range of environmental requirements and mitigation measures are identified in the EIS, the Response to DPIE Request for Information and the Infrastructure Approval.
+EnergyConnect (NSW - Western Section) Stage 2 Heritage Management Plan Information redacted for public display 5.8 Management measures A range of environmental requirements and mitigation measures are identified in the EIS, the Response to DPIE Request for Information, the Infrastructure Approval and the updated Aboriginal cultural heritage assessment reports.
 Safeguards and management measures will be implemented to minimise or manage impacts to Aboriginal and non-Aboriginal heritage features.
 Specific heritage related safeguards and management measures to address impacts associated with the project are outlined in Table 5.1.